 Article 6 Survey and Design

-6.1 After receiving all the basic data for design from Georgia side, the Chinese project management company shall perform engineering survey and preliminary design of all buildings, structures, auxiliary and exterior works within the red line in accordance with the design plan and design specifications and technical standards agreed by both sides.
+6.1 After receiving all the basic data for design from Georgia side, the Chinese project management company shall perform engineering survey and preliminary design of all buildings, structures, auxiliary and exterior works within the red line in accordance with the design plan and design codes and technical standards agreed by both sides.

-For review and conformation of preliminary design by Georgia, either Chinese project management company shall submit the preliminary design drawing to Georgia by mail or by team visit or the company shall invite Georgia team to visit China for the same purpose.
+For review and confirmation of preliminary design by Georgia, either Chinese project management company shall submit the preliminary design drawing to Georgia by mail or by team visit or the company shall invite Georgia team to visit China for the same purpose.

 The Georgian side is responsible for reviewing and confirming the preliminary design documents submitted by the Chinese project management company and issuing written confirmation.